mongodb/mongo/src/mongo/db/repl/FCV_AND_FEATURE_FLAG_README.md

 ## Adding code to the setFCV command
-The `setFeatureCompatibilityVersion` command is done in two parts.
+The `setFeatureCompatibilityVersion` command is done in three parts.
 This corresponds to the different states that the FCV document can be in, as described in the above section.

 In the first part, we start transition to `requestedVersion` by updating the local FCV document to a `kUpgradingFrom_X_To_Y` or `kDowngradingFrom_X_To_Y` state, respectively.

+In the second part, we perform upgrade/downgrade-ability checks.
+This is done on `_prepareToUpgrade` and `prepareToDowngrade`.
+On this part no metadata cleanup is performed yet.

-In the second part, we complete any upgrade or downgrade specific code, done in `_runUpgrade` and `_runDowngrade`.
+In the last part, we complete any upgrade or downgrade specific code, done in `_runUpgrade` and `_runDowngrade`.
+This includes possible metadata cleanup.
 Then we complete transition by updating the local FCV document to the fully upgraded or downgraded version.

 ***All feature-specific FCV upgrade or downgrade code should go into the respective `_runUpgrade` and `_runDowngrade` functions.*** Each of them have their own helper functions where all feature-specific upgrade/downgrade code should be placed.

-`_runUpgrade` performs all the upgrade specific code for setFCV.
-Any new feature specific upgrade code should be placed in the `_runUpgrade` helper functions:
+`_prepareToUpgrade`  performs all actions and checks that need to be done before proceeding to make any metadata changes as part of FCV upgrade.
+Any new feature specific upgrade code should be placed in the helper functions:
-* `_prepareForUpgrade`: for any upgrade actions that should be done before taking the FCV full transition lock in S mode
+* `_prepareToUpgradeActions`: for any upgrade actions that should be done before taking the FCV full transition lock in S mode
 * `_userCollectionsWorkForUpgrade`: for any user collections uasserts, creations, or deletions that need to happen during the upgrade.
 This happens after the FCV full transition lock.

+`_runUpgrade` _runUpgrade performs all the metadata-changing actions of an FCV upgrade.
+Any new feature specific upgrade code should be placed in the `_runUpgrade` helper functions:
 * `_completeUpgrade`: for updating metadata to make sure the new features in the upgraded version work for sharded and non-sharded clusters

+`_prepareToDowngrade` performs all actions and checks that need to be done before proceeding to make any metadata changes as part of FCV downgrade.
+Any new feature specific downgrade code should be placed in the helper functions:
+* `_prepareToDowngradeActions`: Any downgrade actions that should be done before taking the FCV full transition lock in S mode should go in this function.
+* `_userCollectionsUassertsForDowngrade`: for any checks on user data or settings that will uassert if users need to manually clean up user data or settings.

-`_runDowngrade` performs all the downgrade specific code for setFCV.
+`_runDowngrade` _runDowngrade performs all the metadata-changing actions of an FCV downgrade.
 Any new feature specific downgrade code should be placed in the `_runDowngrade` helper functions:
-* `_prepareForDowngrade`: Any downgrade actions that should be done before taking the FCV full transition lock in S mode should go in this function.
-* `_userCollectionsUassertsForDowngrade`: for any checks on user data or settings that will uassert if users need to manually clean up user data or settings.
 * `_internalServerCleanupForDowngrade`: for any internal server downgrade cleanup